 The current Ciaz has been in the market for a while now.
 Why should you know about it?
 It was originally launched worldwide back in 2014 to replace the SX4.
 The compact sedan falls into the same body style category as the Honda City, Nissan Almera, Toyota Vios and Hyundai Accent, all of which are sold here.

 It has the contemporary proportions of a compact urban car: large cabin, sloping nose, slightly cab-forward design and big windows.
 It has a smart profile starting with a raked nose that gradually rises up and flows down to a short rear deck.
 The large slab sides are smartly broken up by a crease running lengthwise.
 Visually, this follows safe design cues, but it does it well.
 The wedge shape is similar to the very popular Axio Corollas we see here, albeit with what appears to be a slightly longer hood.
 The proportions are aesthetically pleasing as opposed to the odd, bloated, puffer fish style design of the competing Nissan Almera.
-16 inch wheels ensure it doesn't look like a body builder who avoids leg days.
+Pointy tail and headlights of the Ciaz complete the contemporary looks with the tail section looking vaguely like a Honda City.
+Not at all a bad comparison.
+16 inch wheels ensure it doesn’t look like a body builder who avoids leg days.

 What is it like inside?

 Simple, fuss-free controls and bright gauges create a familiar territory: you’ve been here before and you won’t mind being here again.
 Our test units featured beige and black interiors.
 It created a bright, airy cabin that made it look even bigger inside.

 We pitted it against a second generation Premio used by our photographer.
 The Ciaz happened to be only about three inches shorter in overall length.
 That created a spacious interior with very generous rear legroom courtesy of an almost flat floor.